 Massell completed his doctorate in Canadian-American history at Duke University and joined the Department of History in 1997.
 His Ph.D thesis won the Distinguished Dissertation Award, granted every two years by the Association for Canadian Studies in the United States to "honor outstanding doctoral research on Canada at American institutions."
 His first book, Amassing Power: J.B.
 Duke and the Saguenay River, 1897-1927 was published in 2000 by McGill-Queen's University Press.

 His second book Quebec Hydropolitics: The Peribonka Concessions of the Second World War (McGill-Queen's 2011) advanced the story of the Saguenay River's exploitation through the 1940s.
 The work was short-listed for both the Albert B. Corey Prize, awarded jointly by the Canadian Historical Association and American Historical Association, and the Canadian Political History Book Prize of the Canadian Historical Association.
 He is currently at work on the history of the hydroelectric development of Labrador's Churchill River in the post-WWII period.

 Prior to undertaking graduate work.
 Massell taught history and social studies at the middle and high school levels and earned a Masters in Education.
-At UVM he teaches United States history, Canadian history, Canadian-American relations and seminars in environmental history, the history of Quebec, Canadian-American Relations and the Canadian North.
+At UVM he teaches courses on Canadian history, Canadian-American relations, environmental history, and North American Indians.
 Massell enjoys taking students to Canada, including on the Canadian Studies Program three-day trip to Ottawa each fall.
 He is the recipient of UVM's Kroepsch-Maurice Excellence in Teaching Award.
-Massell is also an avid whitewater canoeist.
+Massell is also an avid wilderness canoeist.
 He and his wife, Laura, are the parents of three fine girls.